-Community Networks have been depending since their inception on modifying existing off-the-shelf routers to adapt them to their particular needs.
-The impossibility of replacing pre-installed software in off-the-shelf routers is a show-stopper for every community that has deployed a network, as well as for every community that could do so in the near future.
-For this reason, the University of the Western Cape and the partner organizations in this project deem it necessary to solve this issue in a way that will let the communities regain control over the hardware platforms they need to continue developing their self-provided communication networks projects.
+Community Networks have always depended on modifying existing off-the-shelf routers to adapt them to their particular needs.
+The impossibility of replacing pre-installed software in off-the-shelf routers is an obstacle for every community that has deployed a network, as well as for every community that wants do so in the near future.
+For this reason, the University of the Western Cape and the partner organizations in this project deem it necessary to solve this issue by letting the communities regain control over the hardware platforms they need to continue developing their self-provided communication network projects.

-The Libre Router project designs and produce a high performance multi-radio wireless router targeted at Community Networks needs.
-Global South reality and that of Latin America.
-EyeSeeTea joined this great initiative to empower community networks by giving them an open software and open hardware router that could be decoupled from market needs.
+The Libre Router project produces a high performance, multi-radio wireless router targeted at Community Networks’ needs.
+EyeSeeTea joined this initiative to empower community networks by giving them an open software and open hardware router that could be cut from market needs.

-New open hardware and open software wireless router especially customized for community networks building, with a new power-saving strategy based on our design.
-We also developed a new app with a hybrid technology that controls de phone communications informing the user about the cost and letting her/him to choose the cheapest strategy (either via the community network or the GSM network depending on his phone company).
+Based on our design, new open hardware and open software wireless routers have a new power-saving strategy.
+We also developed a new application with a hybrid technology that controls phone communications by informing the user about the cost and letting her/him to choose the cheapest strategy (either via the community network or the GSM network, depending on the phone company).

 – Dual layer dynamic routing